GochoMugo/android-sdk-installer/Readme.md

 # android-sdk-installer

-> Simple script to install the standalone Android SDK tools
+> An easy way to install the standalone Android SDK tools

 ## features: